 We would need more than just one blog post in order to fully explain the complexities of glass, but here are some key components and terms relating to window glass that homeowners may encounter during the process of purchasing new windows.

 These terms refer to the cut piece of glass that fills the window frame.
 If a window has one pane of glass, it is a single-glazed window; two panes, double-glazed; three panes, triple-glazed.
 Most domestic windows on the market are either double-glazed or triple-glazed.
-Many companies claim that their triple-glazed windows are more energy efficient than double-glazed windows, but this is misleading.
-While our custom-made double-glazed windows pass the rigorous energy-efficiency standards of programs such as Energy Star and the National Fenestration Rating Council (NFRC), many other double-glazed designs do not.
-This leads to the need for the additional pane.
+Many companies claim that their triple-glazed windows are more energy-efficient than double-glazed windows, but this is misleading.
+While our custom-made double-glazed windows pass the rigorous energy-efficiency standards of programs such as the National Fenestration Rating Council (NFRC), many other double-glazed designs do not.
+This leads to the need for an additional pane.